Zeugwerk/TcUnit-Zeugwerk/README.md

 ### Contributing

+## Contributing

 Pull requests are welcome!
-If you have an improvement or bug fix, please consider opening your PR in the [upstream repository](https://github.com/tcunit/TcUnit) first - that remains the home of TcUnit and the best place for contributions to reach the widest audience.
-We periodically review open PRs in upstream, and where they are relevant to our use cases we will pick them up, test them, and integrate them into this fork.
+If you have an improvement or bug fix, please consider opening your PR in the [upstream repository](https://github.com/tcunit/TcUnit) first — that remains the official home of TcUnit and the best place for contributions to reach the widest audience.
+We periodically review all open PRs upstream, test them, and integrate the ones that make sense — both for our own use cases and to keep useful community contributions generally available.
+If we missed a PR, which is particular important for you, please give us a heads up and write an issue on the repository.

 ## TcUnit - TwinCAT unit testing framework